jsjung00/inference-scaling-protein-language-models/README.md

 *Beam Search vs Best-of-N tertiary coordination scaffold design success rate, where a success is defined by a pTM > 0.8 and rMSD < 2.0.
 Beam search success rate calculated using 60 generated samples.*

 # Getting started
-To get started you may run 'pip install -e .'
-See the pyproject.toml for dependencies.
+To get started you may run `pip install -e .` See the pyproject.toml for dependencies.
 This code is run using python 3.12.12.

 # Running experiments